shapely/shapely/docs/manual.rst

   <shapely.prepared.PreparedGeometry object at 0x...>
   >>> hits = filter(prepared_polygon.contains, points)

-You can use the same :ref:`predicates` on prepared geometries as on normal geometries.
+You can use the same :ref:`binary-predicates` on prepared geometries as on normal geometries.
 All have exactly the same arguments and usage as their counterparts in non-prepared geometric objects, but execution will be faster.

 Diagnostics
 -----------